fortunecookies/overview/README.md

 #### The GoodFortune Formula
 A player's GoodFortune is calculated by totaling the GoodFortune of their FortuneCookies.

-The amount of GoodFortune possessed by a FortuneCookie is determined by a combination of explicit and implicit attributes.
+The amount of GoodFortune possessed by a FortuneCookie is determined by a combination of fixed and variable attributes.

-##### Explicit Attributes
+##### Fixed Attributes
-Don't change over time, are fixed and determined by the batch.
+Fixed and determined during the production of the batch.
 * FortuneCookie ID: Overall number for the FortuneCookies game.
 * Batch ID: Number that implies age.
 Lower is batches came first, andn are more desirable.
 The Genesis batch will be #1.
 * Batch Sequence: FortuneCookie number in the batch
 * Batch Quantity: Implies rarity.
 Batches with more FortuneCookies will have a higher batch quantity.

-##### Implicit Attributes
+##### Variable Attributes
-Behavioral and change over time, determined by gameplay.
+Behavioral; determined by gameplay.
-* Sale Price:
+* Sale Price: Higher is better.
-* Previous Owners: Quantity
+* Initial Owner GoodFortune Multiplier:
 * Initial Owner Public Tweet: One time opportunity during the bake sale.
-*
+* Previous Owners: Quantity, more is better.
+(Changes over time)

-##### The GoodFortune Multiplier !!
+##### XOXO !!
+The GoodFortune Multiplier !!
 XOXO
 When you buy FortuneCookies from Official Bake Sales, we offer a bonus incentive for our loyal players.
 If you're in the top 25% of GoodFortune player scores, you get a 50% GoodFortune bonus.
 Mutiply the GoodFortune of your CookieThis allows us to reward our loyal players.
+The multiplier is higher for loyal players.
+*

 ### The GoodFortune Oracle
 The GoodFortune Oracle makes it simple to check the GoodFortune balance for a player address.
 The GoodFortune Oracle is a smart contract on Ethereum that serves two important functions.
 First, it contains the official formula for calculating GoodFortune the calculation for determining the amount of GoodFortune a FortuneCookie has, as well as contains pointers to every official Batch contract